Biodiversity islands

 • Keep a clear strip of land measuring 2 metres along public roadways, bicycle paths and private entrances.

-• Keep a clear strip of land measuring 2 metres around all buildings.
+• Keep a clear strip of land measuring 2 metres around all buildings, with the exception of flowerbeds.

 • Keep a clear strip of land measuring 2 metres along property lines.